sumup/consul-template/README.md

 # Consul Template

-**This is a fork modified to support AWS SSM Parameter & AWS Secrets Manager seemlessly**.
+**This is a fork modified to support AWS SSM Parameter Store & AWS Secrets Manager seemlessly**.

 For the official README of hashicorp/consul-template check https://github.com/hashicorp/consul-template.